A day trip to Formentera is a must-do when visiting Ibiza

 Formentera

-Note how the concave shape of the small island maximizes it’s beachfront area (below).
+Note how the concave shape of this small island maximizes it’s beachfront area.

 Formentera has a history of being popular with hippies.
-Bob Dylan also once lived here and Joni Mitchel wrote an album here.
-The beaches are also known for being ‘clothing optional’.
+It’s popular with famous people too.
+Bob Dylan once lived here and Joni Mitchel wrote an album here.

 There are so many beaches on Formentera, it’s best to use local websites to see a full and updated listing.
 Select the main beach listing or the secluded beaches to see them all.

 This beaches has a long, narrow islet, resulting in a strip of white sand with beaches on both sides.
-I did not visit this beach, so inserted a photo from Flickr.
+Umbrellas and chairs are available for rent in the area.

-Overall, A day trip to Formentera is a perfect choice when visiting Ibiza.
-Of course, if you want to explore all the beaches, you can stay longer.
-There are also many hotels and hostels on the island.
+Overall, I highly recommend a day trip to Formentera when visiting Ibiza.
+Of course, if you want to explore all the beaches, which you may decide to do, you can stay longer.

 Want To Learn More About Ibiza?